markolofsen/metaeditor/INSTALLATION.md

-# Scalable Pixel Streaming Frontend
+# Pixel Streaming with Nextjs

 ## installation